rmnavr/wy/README.md

 Wy offers parentheses-less syntax for [hy lang](https://github.com/hylang/hy) by usage of indents and set of special symbols.

-> Wy is a **syntax layer** for hy, meaning that wy is not a standalone language, but just a syntax modification to hy.

 Wy does not change anything about hy rather than removing parentheses.

 Example code in wy: